Why small business owners need to track their time

-Isabel is a Business Coach and runs her own coaching company.
+Isabel Sacher is a business coach who runs her own coaching company.
 Her husband was finding her working long hours in her office and because she would never recognize it herself, he gave her the Tracker as a Birthday present.

 How Isabel incorporates Timeular into her day